PCG boasts that they alone are “God’s one true church.” They proclaim that their literature is offered “completely free.” What are you not being told?

 “The PCG has the distinct honor to SPEAK FOR GOD!” ~Gerald Flurry, PT, December 1993, p.
 21

-PCG is alleged to be one of the most abject, fear-filled of all the splinter groups from WCG.
-The fear and abuse surpasses anything HWA used.
+PCG is alleged to be one of the most abject, fear-filled, and destructive of all the splinter groups from WCG.
+The fear and abuse may surpass the methods HWA used.
 Former members have testified that this high demand, totalistic group has exploited them financially and abused them emotionally and spiritually.
 Those with loved ones or family inside PCG have testified of the cruelty and total lack of empathy and love that they have experienced from PCG ministers and members.

 - Teachings and end-time prophecies are mainly the same as taught by Herbert Armstrong, a known false prophet, except for when Gerald Flurry has “new revelations” or “new truths.”
 For an analysis of HWA’s teachings, see: Mystery of the Ages (a critical review) by Kelly Marshall.
 (PDF)

 - PCG claims to be “the only true church and God’s Work on earth today6 and the “Philadelphia era of God’s Church” (i. e., “the only church in the inner court”).

 - Herbert W. Armstrong is considered to have been the “end-time Elijah” and “Christ’s end-time messenger” who prepared the way for the Second Coming of Christ, restoring the true gospel in 1934 (which had “not been preached since 69 A.D.” until HWA began preaching it).
 No one is allowed to attend PCG services without a prior visit by the ministers and without believing that HWA fulfilled the role of the end-time Elijah.7 All their beliefs are based on what HWA taught.